-A more detailed description of the current status of the Village's major commercial areas, which highlights key sites, follows.
-As can be seen, there has been significant development in some many of the commercial areas since the 20092017 Comprehensive Plan (e.g., Dunnigan Drive area), while some areas have continued undeveloped (e.g. portions of Rella Boulevard area).
+A more detailed description of the current status of the Village's major commercial areas follows.
+As can be seen, there has been significant development in many of the commercial areas since the 2017 Comprehensive Plan.

 Dunnigan Drive Area: This distribution center/warehouse area with relatively large buildings and a high amount of truck traffic is located between Airmont and Hemion Roads, running along the southern border of the NYS Thruway.
 The area is desirable for distribution operations because it has immediate access to a full interchange on the NYS Thruway and the interstate system, as well as rail availability.
 The westerly end of Dunnigan Drive as a public road terminates at the Raymour & Flanigan property.
 An internal private drive continues along the northern side of the parking lot and continues to Hemion Road, where truck access is prohibited as a condition of site plan approval.